 It’s original, innovative, responsible, and compelling.
 Moreover, it’s highly successful.
 Costco, in no way, should demonstrate conventional and common traits.
 Neither in its values, mission, vision, nor in its business practices.
 It never has, and it never should.

-Costco should redefine all its core values.
+Costco should redefine todo its core valores.
 Even though I previously mentioned how some did represent what Costco embodies and stands for, they are all too common and ordinary.
 Business has changed – and it would be sad for all of us, Costco fans, for Costco to fail to adapt to its time.

 Here is how I would redefine Costco’s values: